 - The full fund value is available on death before age 75 which, if unvested, can normally be paid as a lump sum free of Inheritance Tax (subject to lifetime allowance).

 - You receive tax relief at your marginal rate on personal contributions (subject to HMRC limits and your tax status).

-- Your pension fund accumulates free of income tax or capital gains tax for the chance of greater growth.
+- Your pension fund accumulates free of income tax, dividend tax or capital gains tax for the chance of greater growth.